 What is the case about?

-NHS bosses say their plans will bring about an improvement, but evidence shows that longer journey times for critical care such as stroke can lead to more people dying or being left disabled.
+NHS bosses have said that the three remaining units would be upgraded to Hyper-Acute Stroke Units (HASUs), which is supposed bring about an improvement in treatment.
+But evidence shows that longer journey times for critical care such as stroke can lead to more people dying or being left disabled.

 The plans were approved by local commissioners despite clear disapproval revealed in public consultation responses, protests from the public and numerous local councillors voicing substantial concerns.